 In general, the required bearing length increases as joist reaction increases.

 To chose a hanger click on the left most box.
-To choose another hanger, click a different hanger in the list.
+To choose another hanger, click a different box within hanger in the list.

 The final list of hangers shown may have multiple entries for seemingly the same hanger, these are alternative configurations of the same base hanger.
 For example, if short nails are preferred, choose "H=10dx1.5."
 Hangers that require other fasteners will be filtered from the list.